 Latest software version - CueJack 3.6

-CueJack software was last updated in 2002, and so likely won't work properly anymore, as periodic changes to search engines necessitate ongoing updates for software that interfaces with them.
-I doubt that many people still have CueCat scanners at this point, so I'm not putting time into maintaining it.
+CueJack software was released in 2001 and last updated in 2002, and so likely won't work properly anymore, as periodic changes to search engines necessitate ongoing updates for software that interfaces with them.
+(Also, few people still have CueCat scanners!)

-12/02: Digital Convergence's dream hit a bump in the road.
-Fortunately, CueJack's business model is more adaptable.
-As of 3/02, when the DC database went offline, CueJack has been rewritten to work independently of Digital Convergence's database!
+12/02: Digital Convergence's CueCat database has gone offline.
+Fortunately, CueJack's "business" model was adaptable.
+In 3/02, when the DC database went offline, CueJack was rewritten to work independently of Digital Convergence's database

 CueJack is a software application that lets you scan a product with a :CueCat scanner, then displays a web page with "alternative information" about the product's company.
 It's a software parody, or "parodyware."

 The :CueCat system makes certain assumptions about and impositions on consumers.
 In the "old-fashioned" method of web-searching, if you were interested in a product or company, you would type its name into a search engine and be presented with a list of hopefully-relevant web pages.
 Admittedly, this system was problematic, because some pages were ranked "more relevant" than others based on flawed or confusing ranking criteria, payoffs to the search engine companies, etc. If a website author didn't know how to "play the game" his or her page might not get a very high ranking -- but at least it generally showed up.
 So if someone did a website about how Company X made a lot of money at the expense of humans, animals, the environment, etc., there was a good chance people would come across it when searching for information about Company X.